peppapig450/FashionCrawler/README.md

 - [ ] Instead of scraping Stockx for market data use their api. (maybe use go for speed)

 - [ ] Options to filter the dataframe by a category
+    - [ ] Process the outputted files and filter

-- [ ] Headless mode doesn't work if it can't be fixed -> maybe try minimized mode?
+- [ ] Add headless mode -> print out progress updates

 ## Installation